Bamboo wife

 Bamboo wives are typically hand-woven from thinly-cut bamboo cane.

 Etymology

 Mandarin Chinese

 Besides the term "Bamboo wife" (竹夫人, zhúfūrén) these pillows are known in Mandarin Chinese under a variety of names, namely Zhú jiā xī (竹夹膝), zhú jī (竹姬), qīng nú (青奴), zhú nú (竹奴), and zhú fēi (竹妃).

 Shape and size

 Bamboo wives come in a variety of sizes.
 They are typically similar in shape to orthopedic body pillows, and can be curved or a long, cylindrical shape.

 Usage

 In the summer heat, the open bamboo structure is cooler to the touch than fabric pillows or sheets.
-A user embraces the Dutch wife as they would hold a sleeping companion, with the goal of exposing the body to a greater flow of air.
+A user embraces the bamboo wife as they would hold a sleeping companion, with the goal of exposing the body to a greater flow of air.
+It can also be imagined as a partner of the user, providing a sense of comfort.
 The device may also alleviate lower back pain when placed between the knees during sleep.

 History

 Bamboo wives and their variants in other countries originated East Asia and Southeast Asia.
 They were designed to cool the body in times of high temperature and humidity.
 They can also be made of cotton or other synthetic fibers.
 Dutch wives made of cotton or other synthetic fiber are widely used in Indonesia.

 Bamboo wives have decreased in popularity, possibly due to the prevalence of air conditioning, especially in urban areas.
 Another reason for the decline may be poor quality.
 They remain popular in Korea, but are outweighed by indoor cooling and bolsters made from synthetic materials.

 As of 2019, bamboo wives were not typically sold at corner stores, tourist shops, or night markets in Japan, Korea or the Philippines.
 They are mostly found in non-English online shops.